MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

 ### **Exercise 4: Create and manage app setup policies**

-As a Teams administrator you need to highlight the apps that are most important for your users and also showcase apps that users in your organization need, including apps built by third-parties or by parties or by developers in your organization.
+As a Teams administrator, you need to highlight the most important apps for your users and showcase apps that your organization needs, including apps built by third parties or by developers in your organization.

 #### Task 1 - Edit default org-wide app policy